department-of-veterans-affairs/vets-website/README.md

 ### Build
-The build is abstracted by the command `npm run build` which really just exectues `scripts/build.js` --  a simple Javscript program that configures Metalscript and Webpack based on things in `config/`, commandline flags, and the `NODE_ENV` environment variable.
+The build is abstracted by the command `npm run build` which really just exectues `scripts/build.js` --  a simple Javscript program that configures Metalscript and Webpack based on things in `config/`, and command line arguments.

-*WARNING: `--buildtype` and `NODE_ENV` are unrelated!*

 `--buildtype` changes what constants are defined which enables/disables features from the code.

-`NODE_ENV` changes the optimizations applies such as disabling React PropType checks and enabling minification + javascript chunking.

-(Note: The `NODE_ENV` env variable dependency is a questionable design choice.
-It should

 #### Metalsmith -- Static content builds and top-level file watching.
 The `build.js` script relies on [Metalsmith's Javascript